lambert-wang/lambertwangdotcom/_posts/2019-4-27-antweight-1.markdown

 title:  "Foray into Combat Robotics"
 date:   2019-4-28 01:00:00 -0700
 categories:
+description: My first attempt to get into combat robotics.
+author: Lambert
 ---
-My first attempt to get into combat robotics.
 <!--more-->
 If you've ever watched Robot Wars or the Battlebots TV show, then you have an idea of what to imagine when I say "I'm trying to build a battle bot."
 Sadly, the massive 200 pound death machines often shown on TV are a far cry from what I'm trying to build.